milofultz/milofultz.github.io/_posts/2021-11-13-selection-sort-6502.md

   lda smallestIndex             ; Load smallestIndex into the accumulator sta subIndex                  ; Store smallestIndex into subIndex

-  NumShift:
+  ldx index
-  ldx subIndex                  ; Load subIndex into the x register lda #$ff,x                    ; Copy number previous to current `subIndex` sta #$00,x                    ;   into `subIndex` memory location dec subIndex                  ; Decrement subIndex lda subIndex                  ; Load subIndex into the accumulator sbc index                     ; Subtract index from subIndex cmp #$ff                      ; If the result is #$ff bne NumShift                  ;   Goto NumShift
+  lda #$00,x                    ; Load number at index into accumulator tay                           ; Transfer number at index into y register ldx smallestIndex lda #$00,x                    ; Load number at smallestIndex into accumulator sty #$00,x                    ; Store number at index into smallestIndex ldx index sta #$00,x                    ; Store number at smallestIndex into index

   lda smallest                  ; Load smallest into the accumulator ldx index                     ; Load index into the x register